mkrogemann/couchdb_connector/README.md

     {"Cache-Control", "must-revalidate"}]}
 ```

-### Write to a database — input given as Map
+### Write to a database — Input given as Map

 Starting with version 0.4, you can now also pass in the document as a Map instead of using the JSON String representation.
-To do so, make use of the top-level API given Couchdb.Connector:
+To do so, make use of the top-level API given in the module Couchdb.Connector:

 ```Elixir
 Couchdb.Connector.create(TestConfig.database_properties, %{"key" => "value"}, "42")